 When should you approach?

-Most of the below suggestions require forward-planning.
-You don’t want to be in a position where you really need the investment by the time you get in touch.
-An ideal first contact would be as early on in your venture as possible, from which you can build trust and familiarity.
+In an ideal world, you get in touch with investors early in order to build trust and familiarity first.
 Research shows it can take up to 6 months to close a successful investment round.
 Here’s our top advice on how and when to approach investors:

 Put performance perfection over product perfection